 Among the treatments, T9 -75% RDF + Vermicompost @ 4 kg plant⁻¹ + Neem cake @ 1 kg plant⁻¹ + Bio NPK liquid consortia 5ml per litre + Campesterol & Stigmasterol (SL) @ 0.2% recorded minimum titratable acidity (0.34 %).
 The maximum titratable acidity was observed in T1- 100% recommended dose of fertilizers (RDF) (0.42 %) represented in Table 1.

 The decrease in titratable acidity observed in T9, which received organic manures, inorganic fertilizers, and Bio NPK liquid consortia, may be attributed to the activity of beneficial microorganisms.
 These microorganisms are known to promote the utilization of organic acids through respiration and their conversion into sugars and related compounds (Gupta et al., 2025).
-Similar observations were reported by Kumar and Tripathi (2020).
+Similar observations were reported by Kumar and Tripathi, (2020).
 A reduction in titratable acidity was also observed in treatments receiving integrated nutrient management along with campesterol and stigmasterol application.
 This reduction may be due to increased utilization of organic acids and a shift in the carbohydrate–acid balance toward sugar accumulation.
 Lower acidity together with higher sugar content is considered desirable for improved fruit quality.
 Comparable reductions in organic acid content following brassinosteroid application have been reported by Luo et al. (2025).
 In the present study, however, the decrease in acidity under campesterol and stigmasterol treatment appears to be related to indirect metabolic effects rather than a direct brassinosteroid response.

 Table 1: Effects of organic, inorganic and biological nutrient inputs with phytosterols on quality of banana (Musa spp., cv.
 Poovan).